Rise of the Data Analyst — What’s Behind the Boom?

 †Purdue Global cannot guarantee employment or career advancement.

-‡ExcelTrack™ is designed to accelerate progress based on existing knowledge; however, degree pace and time and cost savings will vary by individual.
+‡ExcelTrack™ is designed to advance your progress based on existing knowledge; however, degree pace and time and cost savings will vary by individual.
 Students must enroll in a minimum number of credits per term to remain eligible for financial aid.
 Refer to the Financial Information section of the University Catalog for additional information.